Simon Swig: Charles Ponzi

-Early in his career, con man Charles Ponzi rented a room rented an office on Court Street, above the Puritan Trust Company.
+Early in his career, con man Charles Ponzi rented a room in an office on Court Street, above the Puritan Trust Company.
 From that office, he hatched his first scheme, which involved stealing 5,387 pounds of cheese, valued at nearly three thousand dollars.
 Ponzi avoided jail due to a court clerk misspelling his name as "Charles Pouzi," but his good luck ended shortly afterwards; Tremont Trust bought the Court Street building, and Swig wanted the swindler out of his new building.

 Ponzi and Swig's interactions did not end there.
 Once Ponzi's infamous scheme got started, he began keeping a large portion of his assets in Tremont Trust.
 As neither man liked the other, the money did not stay there long.
 On July 21, 1920, Swig wrote Ponzi a letter demanding he close his accounts:

 If what we have heard about your plan of business is true, then certainly we do not care to accept your deposits, no matter how large they may be.
 And even if reports are untrue, we do not care to accept your future deposits because you have taken unfair advantage in using our name as you have.
 We therefore advise you that henceforth your deposits will not be accepted, and you will favor us by closing your account.

 Ponzi did as Swig asked, leaving only $185,000, which was tied up in a lawsuit.

 One week later, as suspicion of Ponzi's success began to appear in the Boston Post, Swig took out a full-page ad which read, "Our dividends are paid out of our earned and collected income, and not out of other fellow's principal."
 The ad did not mention Ponzi by name, but it was clear to Boston whom it was about.
 Another ad ran by Swig read, "REAL DOLLARS are still made in the old-fashioned way--working and saving.
 A real dollars cannot be made from bubbles," which was clearly aimed at Ponzi as well.
 Swig appeared in an article in the Post a month later, written by William McMasters, Ponzi's former publicity agent.
 The article revealed that Ponzi was "hopelessly insolvent" and contained a quote from Swig questioning Ponzi's sanity.

 Ponzi was finished, and facing indictments and prison time, largely thanks to Swig.